Why does my tea get bitter?

 Avoid boiling water

-The leaves go through stages in the steeping process and if we for example brew the delicate green tea with boiling water the steeping process will go too fast and a big amount of tannin will get released very fast in a short period of time which will end up giving us a bitter green tea.
+The leaves go through stages in the steeping process and if we for example brew the delicate green tea with boiling water the steeping process will go too fast and a big amount of the bitter notes will get released very fast in a short period of time which will end up giving us a bitter green tea.

 Make sure to read which water temperature your tea needs before you brew.